 Pitts’ stubborn devotion to the art and craft of words has yielded many awards, chief among them the 2004 Pulitzer Prize for commentary.

 But that was only the capstone of a career filled with prizes for literary excellence.
 In 1997, Pitts took first place for commentary in division four (newspapers with a circulation of over 300,000) in the American Association of Sunday and Feature Editors’ Ninth Annual Writing Awards competition.
-He is a three-time recipient of the National Association of Black Journalists’ Award of Excellence, and was chosen NABJ’s 2008 Journalist of the Year.
-He is a five-time recipient of the Atlantic City Press Club’s National Headliners Award and a seven-time recipient of the Society of Professional Journalists’ Green Eyeshade Award.
+He is a two-time recipient of the National Association of Black Journalists’ Award of Excellence, and was chosen NABJ’s 2008 Journalist of the Year.
+He is a five-time recipient of the Atlantic City Press Club’s National Headliners Award and a six-time recipient of the Society of Professional Journalists’ Green Eyeshade Award.
 In 2001, he received the American Society of Newspaper Editors prestigious Award For Commentary Writing and was named Feature of the Year in the column writing division by Editor and Publisher magazine.
 In 2002, the National Society of Newspaper Columnists awarded Pitts its inaugural Columnist of the Year award; in 2016, it named him to its Hall of Fame.
 In 2002 and in 2009, GLAAD Media awarded Pitts the Outstanding Newspaper Columnist award.
 In 2017, he was awarded the prestigious Missouri Honor Medal for “distinguished service to journalism.”
 He has received four honorary doctorates.

 Pitts’ work has made him an in-demand lecturer.
 He maintains a rigorous speaking schedule that has taken him to colleges, civic groups and professional associations all over the country.
 He has also taught at a number of institutions of higher learning, including Hampton University, Ohio University, the University of Maryland, and Virginia Commonwealth University.
 In the fall of 2011, he was a visiting professor at Princeton, teaching a course in writing about race.